AshedFox/lunari-movie-client/README.md

 - Add movies to watched, favorite and bookmarked
 - Write reviews on movies you liked (or disliked)
 - Users profiles
-#### TODO:
 - Discover and create collections with movies
 - Purchase movies or subscribe on service

+#### TODO:
-- Users profiles with lists of movies they added to lists and with their comments
+- Users profiles with lists of movies they added to lists and their comments
 - Rooms to watch movies together

 ## Installation